Cognitive Development in Early Childhood: Ages 0 to 3

 • Responding to affection and recognizing familiar people from a distance

-Cognitive Development Activities for Babies:
+Cognitive Development Activities for Infants and Babies:

 • Talk, read, sing and play together every day-feeding, dressing, and bath times are great for this.